596acres/urbanreviewer/plans/Manhattan/Milbank Frawley Circle-East/index.md

 You can read some of the 1965 NYC Department of City Planning Study that led to the eventual adoption of the plan [here](https://drive.google.com/drive/folders/0B0R59QsmZxIydlFkVGVmQU9yVmc).
 This scan was made in 2016 at the National Archives in Washington DC by Charles Chawalko.

+The 1967 City Planning Commission report on the occasion of the plan's approval is [here](https://drive.google.com/open?id=0B9k_zNeDs7q-SHVWNl8zR1R2ZHc).
+The Third Amended Plan (1970) is [here](https://drive.google.com/open?id=0B9k_zNeDs7q-dWIxNFhrWG9oZE0) (both retrieved from the Department of City Planning Archives via the Freedom of Information Law).

 See [References](http://www.urbanreviewer.org/#page=references.html).